-The aim of the game is to simply discover cures for all 4 diseases.
+The aim of the game is to simply stop the spread of diseases by discovering cures for all 4 diseases.

 The teams lose if one of the following happens:

-- not enough disease cubes are left when needed (a disease spreads too much)
+- not enough disease cubes are left when needed.
+So a disease spreads too much.

-Each player turn is divided into 3 sections:
+Each player’s turn is divided into 3 sections:

 - Do 4 actions